Fifth International Data for Policy Conference will take place in London on September 15-16, 2020 (Pre-conference workshops on September 14).

 Louisa Zanoun – UK Science and Innovation Network

 Andrew Hyde – Data & Policy Journal, Cambridge University Press

 |Call for Papers & Workshops – announcement||18 February 2020|

 |Notification of acceptance||18 May 2020|

 |Main conference||15-16 September 2020|

-Convening for the fifth time in September 2020, the International Organisation Committee for the conference invites Special Track proposals at the conference, leading to the peer-review and potential publication of a Special Collection of articles in Data & Policy after the conference.
+Convening for the fifth time in September 2020, the International Organisation Committee for the conference invites Paper and Panel Session proposals at the conference to be also considered for potential post-conference publications in Data & Policy (subject to peer-review).